GoogleChrome/web.dev/src/site/content/en/blog/website-navigation/index.md

 When a screen reader user finds the list, their software will announce something like "list, 4 items".

-Here's a demo of the navigation used with the screen readers VoiceOver (VO) on macOs and NVDA on Windows.
+Here's a demo of the navigation used with the screen reader NVDA on Windows.

 <figure>
 {% Video src="video/kheDArv5csY6rvQUJDbWRscckLr1/vfuNO0UE0xNG4DiKKqQG.mov", autoplay="true", loop="true", controls="true" %}